RetroDECK/ES-DE/FAQ.md

 Most RetroPie EmulationStation theme sets will work with ES-DE, and there are numerous resources online on where to find these.
 How to install them is described in the _Themes_ section of the [User guide](USERGUIDE.md#themes).
 Just be aware that some of these themes do not include support for modern systems like PlayStation 3 and Nintendo Switch so those platforms may look a bit ugly depending on how the theme is written.

-## The themes I've added don't seem to work, what's wrong?
+## The themes I've added don't seem to work?

 Only RetroPie EmulationStation themes are supported, you can't use themes that were specifically developed for Batocera or Recalbox EmulationStation.
 A very few RetroPie themes like es-theme-carbon-2021 will not work either due to technical reasons.